 We owe our existence to one of Aberdeen’s most famous residents Bishop Elphinstone – the Bishop of Aberdeen – who founded King’s College, which was to become the University of Aberdeen: Scotland’s third oldest university, and one of the forty oldest universities in the world.
 His ambition was “to found a university, which would be open to all and dedicated to the pursuit of truth in the service of others” - and that vision underpins all that we do.

 One of the biggest changes in the University while I’ve been away has been the wonderful growth in the number of European students and staff.
 This builds on our tradition of being an ancient European – as well as Scottish and then British – University.
 The vagaries of UK politics mean that one of our greatest achievements looks set to turn, as a result of Brexit, into our biggest challenge.
 It is crucial that we are in a position to recruit the best staff and students from across the world, so we are determined to find ways to maintain and support our highly valued community of European staff and students.
-Our internationalism is also reflected in our recruitment to Aberdeen of students from around 120countries across the world and the recent establishment of our campus in Qatar.
+Our internationalism is also reflected in our recruitment to Aberdeen of students from around 120countries across the world and the recent establishment of a campus in Qatar.
 Our wider world view has remained a constant and today our research in areas such as health and energy is changing the lives of patients, countering the obesity epidemic, meeting global food challenges and tackling climate change.

 The University continues to innovate when it comes to providing the lawyers, teachers, doctors and many other professionals that are key to our society.
 For those already in the workplace, we are also extending our online offering to provide ‘on demand’ learning.